TheCarsonWest/TheCarsonWest.github.io/test/content/William Howard Taft.md

 **Impact on the Country:**

-* Continued the Progressive agenda of his predecessor, [Theodore Roosevelt](./../theodore-roosevelt/), but with a more conservative approach
+* Continued the Progressive agenda of his predecessor, [[Theodore Roosevelt]], but with a more conservative approach
 * Strengthened the federal regulatory system
 * Expanded social welfare programs
 * Reduced tariffs, but not to the extent desired by reformers
 * Faced criticism for his support of business interests
-* Laid the groundwork for the Federal Reserve System, which was established under his successor, [Woodrow Wilson](./../woodrow-wilson/)
+* Laid the groundwork for the Federal Reserve System, which was established under his successor, [[Woodrow Wilson]]